British Rail Class 57: Virgin Trains West Coast

-After the completion of the West Coast Main Line upgrade in 2008, Virgin's requirement for Class 57/3s decreased.
-The sixteen strong fleet found other work with both Arriva Trains Wales and Colas Rail.
+After the completion of the West Coast Main Line upgrade in 2008, Virgin's need for Class 57/3s decreased.
+The sixteen-strong fleet found other work with both Arriva Trains Wales and Colas Rail.
 During September 2010, six were placed in warm storage at Eastleigh Works before being returned to Porterbrook and leased to Network Rail in September 2011.

-In December 2012, the remaining seven Class 57/3s were returned, three of which were leased to Direct Rail Services while the remaining four sold to West Coast Railways.
+In December 2012, the remaining seven Class 57/3s were returned, three of which were leased to Direct Rail Services, and the other four were sold to West Coast Railways.